 Food Sources of Magnesium

-To increase magnesium in your diet, emphasize items listed in left-hand or center column and at the top of each sub-group.
+To increase magnesium in the diet, emphasize items listed in left-hand or center columns below and at the top of each sub-group.
+In general, magnesium content in each subgroup is listed in descending order.
+(Adapted from Seelig, 1964 and Pennington, 1989)

 Very High Magnesium cocoa and bitter chocolate |